9.1.8. Why does SIMP use rsync?¶

 without rsync, this could grow your catalog to the point where Puppet would

 have a difficult time processing the entries in a timely manner.
 Syncing

 directories in this fashion also allows for configuration to be managed outside

 188.8.131.52.
 Where are the rsync files?¶

-SIMP distributes the rsync materials in the
+SIMP packages the rsync materials in the

-file tree in
+installs a file tree

-simp::server::rsync_shares class, which is included on the
+simp::server::rsync_shares class, which is included on the SIMP server if

 simp_options::rsync catalyst is enabled.